jayel888/T1A1-Workbook/README.md

 Project Manager
 Coder Academy

-don't sell items - expand and sell items, we can easily add a shop page landing page showing the most recent and attractive exhibits contact page display exhibits

-needs for the website
-appropritae techniques
-professional tools - html, css wireframes

 ## Question 7

 I have only had one previous software engineering project, which was creating my Website Portfolio for Coder Academy.
 The scenario I will be reflecting upon specifically is when I was trying to create the landing page for My Blogs and the Blog Article layout page.
 For this self-reflection, I will be adopting Gibbs' Reflective Cycle 1988, which explored six stages of the experience: description, feelings, evaluation, analysis, conclusion and action plan.
 I believe this reflection model covers many bases and offers a solid framework for examining many aspects of the experience (University of Edinburgh, n.d.).